-Todd A. Borus, M.D., is an orthopedic surgeon with subspecialty interest in arthritis and joint replacement surgery.
+Todd A. Borus, M.D., is an orthopedic surgeon with subspecialty interest in arthritis, joint replacement surgery, and robotic-assisted surgery including Mako Robotic-Arm Assisted Technology.
 Dr. Borus believes in a multifaceted approach to patient care, including a thorough understanding of the patient’s needs, use of modern diagnostic modalities, treatment with appropriate conservative measures, and advanced surgical reconstructive techniques when indicated.
 This approach requires expert knowledge of a patient’s problems and effective state-of-the-art treatment solutions.

 His fellowship training in adult reconstructive and joint replacement surgery allows Dr. Borus to care for a wide spectrum of joint disease from the initial onset of cartilage degradation to complex joint replacement surgery.